 Sea Changes by Hayun Cho is the seventh chapbook in Abode's 2024-2025 lineup and is officially available for pre-order!
-All orders will be shipped by late May/early April.
+All orders will be shipped by early July.
 There are only 100 copies of this chapbook available, so make sure to get your copy while you can!

 Book Description: Sea Changes by Hayun Cho is a hybrid collection that weaves theories of survival and transformation in the face of negotiating rage, grief, pleasure, kinship, and the Korean diaspora.
 The collection imagines everyday life and the natural world as mediums of revelation through which another world may be possible, traversing kitchens, attics, cities, and seasons.
 At turns argumentative and mystical, Sea Changes explores the intersections between women’s embodiment, intergenerational memory, and creative practice.
 The errant lyric voice, buoyed by the intimacies of sisterhood and friendship, arrives at the necessity of dreaming.
 Sea Changes reflects upon the insurgent promise of being the reader and writer of one’s life.